Choosing the right Microsoft Agent Framework client

 A few things that have caught people out.

 Credentials matter more than they look. azure.identity (sync) and azure.identity.aio (async) export different classes with the same names.
-The clients in agent_framework.azure use the async ones for async work; mixing them silently leads to confusing errors deep inside an async with.
+The async clients use the aio variants; mixing them silently leads to confusing errors deep inside an async with.

 Wrap-up and what is next